 Virtual Business Advantages

 Virtualizing business activities has many potential advantages, including:

-- Since employees can work anywhere, organizations can provide employment in rural locations or areas of high unemployment.
+- A larger employee base: Since employees can work anywhere, organizations can provide employment in rural locations or areas of high unemployment.

 Virtual Business Disadvantages